The State Library of Western Australia and the Library Board of Western Australia support Freedom of Information requests.

 How to apply

 Applications must be submitted in writing.
 A letter or email which describes the document/s is sufficient.
+Applications can now be made online.

 The letter or email should say that the request is made under the FOI Act and should not form part of a letter or email on another subject.
 In your application, provide the following: